tanaylab/cppd/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 The goal of cppd is to provide tools to design capture-PBAT probes.
-The

 Installation
 ------------

-You can install gpwm by running:
+You can install cppd by running:

 ``` r
 remotes::install_github("tanaylab/cppd")